usmanmusa1920/kyaah/docs/index.rst

 Kyaah
 #####

-Kyaah abstract away cognitive over-head of sending SMTP mail, together with other mailing operations things like, mail with file, tokens etc.
+Kyaah abstract away cognitive over-head of sending SMTP, POP3, and IMAP mail, together with other mailing operations things like, mail with file, tokens etc.

 Release v\ |version|